MatteoDeBenedetti/vo-experiment-plot/README.md

 ##### Switching on Vicon:
 - switch on the *gigantet* machine then the *ultranet* machine and launch vicon on the beast (follow the order 1-2-pc reported on the labels on the two machines)

-### RECORD TEST SEQUENCE
+### 2. RECORD TEST SEQUENCE
 Steps to record a test sequence (camera feed, IMU, vicon) to then run the VO on.

+There are 2 ways to record a test sequence:
+- 2.1 automated
+- 2.2 with the joystick

+#### 2.1 Automated
 ##### Set up the Motion Generator Task:
 This task will execute the desired motion described in its config file located in:
 ```sh